getsentry/symbolicator/docs/index.md

   `true`.
 - `connect_to_reserved_ips`: Allow reserved IP addresses for requests to sources.
 See [Security](#security).
 Defaults to `false`.
+- `transaction_sample_rate`: The sample rate for transactions sent to Sentry.
+Should be a value between 0.0 and 1.0.
+Defaults to 0.05.
 - `max_concurrent_requests`: The maximum number of requests symbolicator will process concurrently.
 Further requests will result in a 503 status code.
   Set it to `null` to turn off the limit.
 Defaults to 120.